Frustrated-Programmer/WebcomicDiscordPoster/readme.md

  - `key` The key to the Discord bot.
  - `admins` An array of Discord User IDs.
 (These are users who can run the 3 commands)
  - `owners` An array of Discord User IDs.
 (These are users who can run the eval command)
+ - `updateTimer` After how many milliseconds should the bot check for the comic?.
+(86400000 = once per day)
  - `channelID` An ID to the channel that the bot will post the picture to.
  - `debugging` A boolean.
 Changes whether the bot logs what it's doing or not.
  - `useEmailHandler` Whether or not to try to send an email whenever the bot errors or something bad happens.